devgustavovasquez/devgustavovasquez/README.md

 - 🔥 Software Developer & focused on leaving a legacy in technology

-- 🔭 I’m currently working at [my self](https://www.linkedin.com/in/devgustavovasquez)
+- 🔭 I’m currently working at [explicaENEM](http://explicaenem.com.br/)

 - 👨‍💻 All of my projects are available at [COMING SOON...](#)

-- ⚡ Right now I'm studying: TDD and WebSocket.
+- ⚡ Right now I'm studying: NestJS, Docker and TDD.

 <!--